 The Stack View screen allows settings for shooting stacked images.
 Unlike Live View, which displays only one image at a time, Stack View mode will add several shots to bring out details and eliminate artifacts.
 In astrophotography it is considered that the addition, for example, of 5 shots of 1 second is equivalent to a single shot of 5 seconds.

+of 1 second is equivalent to a single shot of 5 seconds.
 By switching to the Stack View the stacking of images will start automatically with the settings (Camera Settings) defined from the Live View screen.